 - Load your items tightly to avoid shifting.

 This is where those Tetris skills come in handy.
 And packing and loading guides, of course.
-These guides can show you the best order for loading your big and small items, and also show you how to keep your belongings safe and secure while you’re hauling down the highway at 70 miles per hour.
+These guides can show you the best order for loading your big and small items, and they can also show you how to keep your belongings safe and secure while you’re hauling down the highway at 70 miles per hour.

 Of course, if you’re going a long distance, you’ll want to make sure you can take everything in one load.
 Nothing is worse than renting a truck, loading it to the brim, and then realizing that you still have a chest of drawers and four big boxes that didn’t fit!
 Needless to say, it makes sense to size up when choosing a rental truck for long-distance moves.

 Unless you have a commercial driver’s license, you’re probably not used to driving a ten-ton truck through busy city traffic and onto the freeway.
-Take your driving comfort level into consideration before choosing a truck that’s 20+ feet long -- and check out these moving truck safe driving tips.
+Take your driving comfort level into consideration before choosing a truck that’s 20+ feet long — and check out these moving truck safe-driving tips.